Guide to Bird Feather Patterns

 Lapwing showing head plumesA lapwing showing the plumes on the head along with iridescent colours on the wing

-That shimmering, oily slick of colour on a starling’s back, or the dazzling green-and-purple on a magpie’s tail that seems to change with every twitch.
+But iridescent colours work differently.
+That shimmering, oil-slick colour on a starling's back or the dazzling green-and-purple on a magpie's tail comes from microscopic structures that act like prisms, shattering light into shifting colours.

 Magpie in neighbours cat kennelWhen the light catches a Magpie's "black" feathers they can look colourful (photographed inside my neighbour's cat run)